 3. Garden with Care: If your green thumb has been aching to get back into the garden, now’s the time.
 Just remember that many fertilizers and pesticides are harmful to pets if ingested.
 Keep outdoor garden hazards well out of the reach of your pets.

 4. Construction Cat-astrophes: Spring also gets some of us in the mood for catching up on home repairs.
 Paints and solvents are extremely dangerous if ingested.
-Don’t forget about other dangers of home repairs, like stray nails, staples and blades that can injure pets who are allowed in the danger zone.
+Don’t forget about other dangers of home repairs, like stray nails, staples and blades that can injure pets who are allowed in the danger zone (just ask Milo, a puggle who ingested a razor blade and carpeting, leading to over $3,000 in vet bills!).

 5. Blossoms and Bushes: Many of our garden plants and flowers are starting to spring back to life, but remember that many are toxic if ingested.
 Azaleas, rhododendrons, foxglove, onions, lilies and daffodils are all members of a large list of potential trouble makers if ingested.